Write "yes" on the following text-area to display the CTA section

 What’s critical here is to balance functionality with design - first and foremost, your website must be designed with the user experience in mind.
 The most beautiful site won’t work for your business if it doesn’t result in candidate visits - and conversions.

 Identify who your user is - what they do, where they go, what they read - essentially, what motivates them.
-This will help you set your buyer persona and build your website accordingly - for more advice, download our free guide on how to create recruitment buyer personas.
+This will help you set your buyer persona and build your website accordingly.

 Design is very personal.
 The design team at your website provider will have years of experience in recruitment website design, and will be adept at interpreting your brief.
 Take a look at other websites you love, not necessarily in recruitment, and think about why they appeal to you.
 Think about your users and what they’re looking for - and how the ideal user experience would look.